0xDATAWOLF/EightyEightyEmu/README.md

 ### ROMs

 This project requires the `spaceinvaders.*` ROM files to be placed in the `rom/` directory.
 It is your responsibility to source this ROM legally.
 Otherwise, this emulator is functionally useless without it.

+# Brief Documentation

+* Includes a disassembler for printing out the contents of the ROM into the console.